 In addition to these acts, a person may face child molestation misdemeanor charges for exhibiting sexual language, behaviors, and interest in anyone under the age of 18 (which is California’s legal age of consent).

 Sexual Language or Behavior

 In Los Angeles, annoying or molesting a child refers to directing sexual behavior or language towards a minor.
-It does not matter if the adult’s language or behavior is done with or without the child’s permission.
+It does not matter if the adult’s speech or behavior is done with or without the child’s permission.

-PC 647.6 (a)(1) requires the child to be a minor.
-However, PC 647.6 (a)(2) also is also the crime of annoying or molesting a child.
-The difference is the latter allows you to be charged if a police officer poses as a minor and you are accused of annoying or molesting them.
+PC 647.6 (a)(2) also outlines molestation crimes.
+The difference is the latter allows you to be charged if a police officer poses as a minor and you are found guilty of annoying or molesting them.